cs50/cs50.readthedocs.io/_pages/hackathon.md

 ##### From the Hackathon?

 Yes, via the charter buses on which you arrived.
-On Fri 12/1 morning, these buses will depart for IHOP, where a bountiful (likely bleary-eyed) breakfast will be served.
-We'll then return to Yale, arriving around 10am.
+On Fri 12/1 morning, one bus will head straight to New Haven (in time for Friday-morning classes) and one will stop at IHOP (arriving in New Haven by 10am).

 ### Will there be office hours?